 The need for medical care and health education pervades both developing nations and the lower socioeconomic populations of rich countries.

-- This need is often magnified by natural disasters as larger health and relief organizations struggle to meet the needs of only the most acutely affected populations or begin to withdraw after the immediate crisis has subsided.
+This need is often magnified by natural disasters as larger health and relief organizations struggle to meet the needs of only the most acutely affected populations or begin to withdraw after the immediate crisis has subsided.

-- Mobile Medical Team strives to develop health care programs, centers, and educational programs using innovative and proven methodologies while simultaneously incorporating and melding with local customs and cultures.
+The Team strives to develop health care programs, centers, and educational programs using innovative and proven methodologies while simultaneously incorporating and melding with local customs and cultures.

-- Prism: Click here for a demo.
-The Team’s past work with development and disaster relief revealed vast sums of funds and resources were lost – usually due to redundancies and the lack of a system with real time updating of use of funds.
-There was also a lack of real-time tracking of key performance indices for each recipient organization.
 The Team developed a digital tool, the Financial Transparency and Organization Coordination Tool, or “Prism,” in partnership with Intuit.
 It provides donors and recipient organizations with real-time data on flow of funds and their use.

 Iris-scan authenticated, patient controlled medical charts (cloud-based) with unique identifiers.